Analysis | Why Wiping Out Smallpox Has Stoked Risk of Monkeypox

 4. What’s unusual this time?

-There’ve been multiple chains of transmission in clusters in multiple countries that don’t normally report monkeypox.
+There have been multiple chains of transmission in clusters in multiple countries in which monkeypox isn’t normally present.

-• Cases don’t involve recent travel to places in West and Central Africa where the disease is endemic, meaning perpetually present.
+• Cases don’t involve recent travel to places in West and Central Africa where the disease is endemic.

 • Flu-like symptoms haven’t always preceded the rash, and some patients first sought medical care for lesions in the genital and perianal region, which can be hard to distinguish from syphilis, herpes simplex virus, shingles and other more common infections, according to the US Centers for Disease Control and Prevention.